ayush-bisht/IoT-Analytics/Simulation Task/Task 3/README.md

 ## Environment

 They sript will run for python version >= 3.6.

-Please install the require packages in the `requirements.txt`file by running the following command.
+Please install the required packages in the `requirements.txt`file by running the following command.

 Linux/OS
 ```